wladyjvr/WhatsAllApp/README.md

 ### Donations are still welcome :)

-A special thanks to one guy who already send me $10!
-I don't know who the user is :(

-If you make some money with it, I'll like to have a little slice of the cake as well:
+If you make some money with it, I'd like to have a little slice of the cake as well :)

 Bitcoin address: 1DTqXrfnQrUutj7bGtKuhc5hP2DhZLXMC8